 - Look at the program on Start and Jump Lists will not be shown.

 Still, the Jump list is not showing (for the users complaining the comment)?

-- Launch File explorer and paste the blow code in Address bar and press Enter
+- Launch File Explorer and paste the below code in Address bar and press Enter

 - Look for the file having abnormal size (Mostly < I MB) and delete this one.
 This will start showing the Jump list hopefully.